AI Retouching Assistant Workflow

 The most valuable part of this approach is that you can use AI to remove friction without handing over all creative control.
 You are not forced into a one-click final result.
 You can use the software to get closer, faster, and then decide what still needs a human eye.

-In the video, I show how quickly Evoto gets you from import to edit.
+In the main video, I show how quickly Evoto gets you from import to edit.
 That matters because software only earns its place in a real workflow if the interface feels fast enough to actually use under pressure.
 Evoto is straightforward to set up, easy to apply presets with, and simple to test across multiple files.

 I was particularly interested in how it handled details like loose hair, skin balancing, facial shine, and quick clean-up decisions.
 Those are exactly the areas that often eat up time when you are processing portrait and beauty imagery.